-ROCKSHELTER projecting limestone rock ledges weathered over time and forming a cavity which continues to increase in size.
+A ROCKSHELTER is formed by projecting limestone rock ledges that have weathered over time and form a cavity which continues to increase in size.
 As the cavity grows portions of the ceiling can flake and fall to the floor of the cavity.
-It is not unusual for these rockshelters to have been inhabited, with the archaeological layer subsequently covered by falling rock.
+It is not unusual for these rock shelters to have been inhabited, with the archaeological layer subsequently covered by falling rock.

-OPEN TERRACE sites containing natural stair-steps to the top of a canyon or upland area.
-These areas are often found close to reliable water supplies and can contain cooking areas (hearths) and work areas for the manufacture of tools.
+OPEN TERRACE sites contain natural stair-steps to the top of a canyon or upland area.
+These areas are often found close to reliable water supplies and can contain cooking areas (hearths) and work areas for manufacturing tools.

-BURNED ROCK MIDDEN a low, donut-shaped mound of heat-fractured rock, ash, carbonized plant and animal remains and artifacts used by prehistoric people for outdoor cooking and baking.
+A BURNED ROCK MIDDEN is a low, donut-shaped mound of heat-fractured rock, ash, carbonized plant and animal remains and artifacts used by prehistoric people for outdoor cooking and baking.

 For generations Native Americans living on the headwaters of Bull Creek took advantage of the geological and hydrological systems supporting the biology of this valley.
 Intact archaeological sites, when investigated, reveal the prehistory of these peoples in the places where they lived, ate and worked.
 As a group, these archaeological sites tell the story of the people who once lived in this valley.

-The Concordia Preserve exists to preserve a variety of special features in an essentially pristine and undisturbed setting, including: precious archaeological remains, endangered wildlife and native plants and monitor/maintain appropriate hydrology.
+The Concordia Preserve exists to preserve a variety of special features in an essentially pristine and undisturbed setting, including precious archaeological remains, endangered wildlife and native plants and appropriate hydrology.
 The 250-acre tract is held in trust by Concordia for the benefit of community research and will not be developed.
 The preserve is closed to the public.